JoernEngel/joernblog/ufence.md

 also currently have half a dozen standard allocators to choose from and I don't want to touch them all.
 So consider this a flatpack debugger.
 Hexkey not included.

+[^1] I am taking credit for work done by others here.
+Most bugs were fixed by others doing the painful work.
+What I can take credit for is moving the bugs from the hopeless category to the mere hard work category.